Virus-Axel/godot-solana-sdk/README.md

 # godot-solana-sdk
 A GDExtention with bindings to the solana-sdk.
 This plugin provides the possibility to create Solana transaction in your Godot game.
 This can be usefull when utilizing NFTs or other Solana smart contracts.

+# How to use
+Download the binaries in the release section [here](https://github.com/Virus-Axel/godot-solana-sdk/releases). place the binaries anywhere in your godot project directory under res://bin/.
+Reload your project and you are good to go.

 # Nodes
 There is currently only one node provided by this plugin, that is the Transaction node.
 ## Transaction